-Our teaching assistants will hold regular, voluntary sessions during the lunch periods on Wednesdays.
+Our teaching assistants will hold regular, voluntary sessions between classes on Wednesdays.
 Make plans to attend as many as you can!
-In these sessions, they will support our classwork, give feedback on our admit slips, and help you learn to use the admit slips and other course materials to study effectively for examinations and improve your performance overall.
+In these sessions, they will help you complete Admit Slips, reinforce key Torts concepts, teach you learn to use the Admit Slips and other course materials to study effectively for examinations and improve your performance overall.
 These sessions will complement our classes well.

-In general, please feel free to reach out to our teaching assistants for help and both our D2L page and other communications from them will provide availability information after the semester begins.
+In general, please feel free to reach out to our Teaching Assistants for help.
+Our Mastering Legal Education and Torts D2L sites will provide contact information and other communications after the semester begins.